anoma/nspec/overrides/templates/engine-template.md

 ### Conversation Diagram (optional)

-Who is talking to whom and `EngineX` in particular about what?
+Who is talking to whom and `EngineX` in particular, and if so, about what?
 For a high-level overview,
 something like a [conversation diagram](https://sparxsystems.com/enterprise_architect_user_guide/16.1/modeling_languages/bpmn_2_0_conversation.html) can be helpful.
 We could simply (ab-)use mermaid entity relationship diagrams here.
 This diagram should be included for machines and high-level engine groups.
 It is optional for small component engines.